 For details, see API and API commands.

-This could be due to:
+This could be due to one of the following:

 Verify the following: